ab22593k/shelf/README.md

 Shelf is a command-line tool for bookmarking configuration files in the system, generating git commit messages and reviewing code using AI.

-It provides a simple interface to track files across your system and integrates with multiple AI providers to automatically generate meaningful commit messages through git hooks and perform comprehensive code reviews.
+It provides a simple command-line command to track files across your system and integrates with multiple AI providers to automatically generate meaningful commit messages through git hooks and perform comprehensive code reviews.
 Shelf makes configuration files management, git commits messages and code reviews effortless.